HRM-1/deep-learning-challenge/README.md

 Among the attempts, Attempt 2 with 300 epochs and a batch size of 50 achieved the highest accuracy of 72.84%.
 This indicates a slight improvement over Attempt 1 (72.41%), which used fewer epochs.
 However, Attempt 3 with the same number of epochs as Attempt 2 but a larger batch size yielded slightly lower accuracy (72.64%).

 While Attempt 2 showed the best performance in terms of accuracy, the differences between the attempts are relatively small.
+In summary, although the deep learning model has potential for predicting the success of applicants, it needs more adjustments and testing to make it more accurate .
+Also, we can try using decision trees to help with this classification problem.